EBB Commands

 - Return Packet: "OK"

-The "SP" Command (set pen
+Command (set pen state)

 - Format: